FutureGoose/bike-store-analysis/README.md

-# The Struggling Bike Company: A Data Analysis Project 🚲📊
+# The Struggling Bike Company: Analyzing the Viability of Selling Bicycles 🚲📊

 ## Table of Contents 📘